 With the Stripe Payment Gateway for WooCommerce, you can enable many of these with minimal setup.
 Offering diverse payment methods builds trust and helps you cater to a global audience.

-The average cart abandonment rate hovers around 70%, with mobile shoppers abandoning at an even higher rate of 85% (Baymard Institute).
-To win back these lost sales, set up automated cart recovery sequences that:
+The average cart abandonment rate hovers around 70%, with mobile shoppers abandoning at an even higher rate of 85% (Baymard Institute Research).

 - Remind users of their incomplete orders